 Dress code policy at work may seem like a straightforward issue.
-That is, until dress code becomes a legal issue.
-When a company’s policy become overly invasive, employment law steps in to ensure that workers are afforded their equal rights.
+That is until dress code becomes a legal issue.
+When a company’s policy becomes an overly invasive, sexist dress code employment law steps in to ensure that workers are afforded their equal rights.

 Title VII and the Dress Code Dilemma

-An immediate problem with dress code policy arises when the policy itself causes certain protected groups to experience discrimination while at work.
+An immediate problem with dress code definitions arises when the dress code policy itself causes certain protected groups to experience discrimination while at work.
 Most often in this context, the discrimination arises from religious beliefs about dress and those beliefs clashing with company policy.